Progress 8 (GCSE)

-This tells you the percentage of pupils who achieved grade 4 or above in the or grade C or above in the 2016 English and maths GCSEs.
+The table below tells you the percentage of students who achieved grade 4/grade C in English and maths GCSEs.
 Reformed GCSEs are graded 1 (low) to 9 (high).
 Grade 4 in the new grading is a similar level of achievement to a grade C in the old grading.
 At Oriel High School students perform exceptionally well in English & Maths.
-The school has never been below the national attainment figure and In 2018 the school was significantly above the county and national attainment levels for these two core subjects.
+Indeed in 2018, 51% of students attained a Grade 5 or above in English & Maths above both the county average (43.6%) and the national average (38.4%) respectively.

 2016 2017 2018 Oriel High School 67% 64% 75% West Sussex state-funded schools 65% 66% 65.40% National state-funded schools 63% 64% 64.20%

 Attainment 8 (GCSE)

 Schools get a score based on how well pupils have performed in up to 8 qualiﬁcations, which include English, maths, 3 English Baccalaureate qualiﬁcations including sciences, computer science, history, geography and languages, and 3 other additional approved qualiﬁcations.
 Again Oriel High School has performed strongly in this measure since it was introduced in 2016.

 2016 2017 2018 Oriel High School 54.3 45.1 48.5 West Sussex state-funded schools 50.8 46.8 46.6 National state-funded schools 49.9 46.3 46.5

 The English Baccalaureate (E-Bacc) is a performance measure that includes student’s performance in the following subjects English, maths, science, geography, history and MFL.

 In 2018 Oriel High School performed well in terms of ‘average point score’ (APS) for E-Bacc subjects, above both the county and national averages.